yac-vays/yac/docs/specs/schema.md

 The value of `default` will always be present in the data (and thus the YAML file in the end) unless the user changes (or purposely deletes) it.

+### Keywords `if`, `else`, `then`

+VAYS only supports the `if`-construct in some scenarios.

+The following things are known to work:

+  - Changing value ranges (e.g. regex or enum values) conditionally

+The following things are known to **not** work:

+  - Adding/removing object properties conditionally
+  - Changing default values conditionally

 ### Keyword `not`

 YAC only supports the `not` keyword below the `if` keyword.
 Using `not` outside